python-poetry/poetry/README.md

 If there is no `poetry.lock` file, Poetry will create one after dependency resolution.

-You can specify to the command that yo do not want the development dependencies installed by passing the `--no-dev` option.
+You can specify to the command that you do not want the development dependencies installed by passing the `--no-dev` option.

 ```bash
 poetry install --no-dev
 ```

 You can also specify the features you want installed by passing the `--f|--features` option (See [Features](#features) for more info)

 ```bash
 poetry install --features "mysql pgsql"